 The London Plan

 This enormous set of documents sets the agenda for Greater London’s spatial development between now and 2031.
 There are many ways that these policies can impact your build inside the capital.
-You can follow the latest news on changes to the rules here.

 Energy Statements for the London Plan